Alba Mbo Nchama

 Alba Rosana Mbo Nchama (born 13 February 2003) is an Equatorial Guinean sprinter.
 A national champion, she represented her country at the 2020 Summer Olympics.

 Personal life

 A two-time national champion, Nchama emulated her mother, who was also a national champion in the 100m and 200m.

 Career

-Competing at the Athletics at the 2020 Summer Olympics – Women's 100 metres she finished seventh in the first preliminary heat running a time of 13.36 which was a new personal best.
+Competing at the Athletics at the 2020 Summer Olympics – Women's 100 meters, she finished seventh in the first preliminary heat, running a time of 13.36, which was a new personal best.